 Click here to register now for The Reformation Project's national conference on LGBTQ inclusion in the church!
 Equip yourself with the tools needed to create change in your church, including:

-- First-rate teaching from leading biblical scholars and theologians to help you learn how to talk about the Bible and LGBTQ inclusion with non-affirming Christians;
+- First-rate teaching from leading biblical scholars and theologians to help you learn how to talk about the Bible and LGBTQ inclusion;

-- Inspiring keynotes and workshops from LGBTQ Christians and allies at the forefront of this movement;
+- Inspiring keynotes and workshops from LGBTQ Christians at the forefront of the movement;

-- Intersectional approach centering the marginalized within LGBTQ Christian communities, including people of color, women, and transgender people;
+- An intersectional approach centering marginalized voices, including people of color, women, and transgender people;

-- Worship, community, and new friendships with attendees from across the United States and the world who are also passionate about advancing LGBTQ inclusion in the church.
+- Worship, community, and new friendships with those who are also passionate about advancing LGBTQ inclusion.